getpanel/iOS-interview/README.md

 # GIPHY Requirements
 - Display a `UICollectionView` that contains the gifs provided
+- Present a new UIViewController that has the title and a larger video size when selected
+- Give the user the ability to play/pause a video based on a custom interaction
 - The list should support pagination and infinite scrolling
 - You can use any video size that the API provides